cstamas/vertx-orientdb/README.md

 TBD:
 * threading: orient DBTx instance heavily relies on ThreadLocals, so thread performing db.acquire (hence blocking) will be the one binding it.
-This means something must be done with it, as currently passes in Handler will NOT run on it's context!
+This means something must be done with it, as currently passes in Handler will NOT run on it's context! (um, in short: am unsure is current threading OK/correct or not)
-* remote connection still has problems, might be that service is not suited for it?
-* graph database
 * too much to enlist here :)

 Have fun!